Thomaswang0822/AR_project3/Assets/Scripts/docs.md

 These also have info on how to use different AR features (e.g. plane tracking, which we need for doing bowling ball spawning).

+# Hand-tracking and input handling

+To do hand-tracking, we use QCHT 4.0, which in turns uses the XR Interaction Toolkit.
+The basic scene setup tutorial [^8] describes roughly how QCHT works.
+QCHT's novel contribution is that it adds the XR Hand Tracking Manager along with the XRControllerPointer{Left/Right} prefabs.

+The meat of the configuration for hand-tracking is in the XR Controller component for each of these prefab items.
+This component maps hand tracking data (i.e. position and rotation) and hand gestures (i.e. selection via pinch, etc.) to *actions*.
+These actions are part of Unity's input system, and they're how we can get controller position/rotation data and do on-pinch callbacks.
+The broader reason for this input/action system is to be able to do this in a controller-generic way and map controller inputs to general actions (e.g. move, click, ...).
+More info about actions (and Unity's input system) is available in the Unity Input System documentation [^10].

+For doing controller ray casting for e.g. choosing where to spawn the bowling thing, we can use the XR Ray Interactor, which can do ray casts and see what objects it intersects with [^9].

 # Useful Docs

 - [QCHT Guide](https://docs.spaces.qualcomm.com/unity/handtracking/HandTrackingOverview.html)